 The comparative negligence law in the state where your accident happened has a huge influence on a personal injury case’s financial value.
 By definition, comparative negligence laws divvy up fault between the parties involved, and dictate if a plaintiff can even seek damages.

 As you can imagine, this can severely impact the final compensation of a case.
+To get more information about your states’ negligence laws, here is a complete guide.

 Severity of Injury